-After signing up with DigitalOcean, the first thing you’ll want to do is to upload your public SSH key.
+After signing up with DigitalOcean, the first thing you’ll want to do is uploading your public SSH key.
 This makes it possible to log into your newly created server without typing out a password.

 In the DigitalOcean settings, click on the menu item labeled Security.
 Click the Add SSH Key button and enter a name for your key.
 Paste the contents of your public key into the SSH Key Content field, and then click Add SSH Key.